-Doing without water for a brief period of time after first bloom seems to be a mini-rest period that stimulates a second flush of blossoms.
+Doing without water for a brief period of time after the first bloom seems to be a mini-rest period that stimulates the second flush of blossoms.

 With all types of holiday cactus, you can force blooming at any time of year by lowering the temperature and keeping the plant in complete darkness for a period of 13-16 hours daily for about a month prior to the time when you want blooms.

-Once your buds start to form on your holiday cactus, take care to maintain a very stable environment and consistent stewardship.
+Once your buds start forming on your holiday cactus, maintain a very stable environment and consistent stewardship.

 Do not move the plant, and protect it carefully from temperature extremes and drafts.
-Sudden changes can cause bud drop.
+Sudden changes can cause buds to drop.

 Holiday Cactus Are Not Like Desert Cactus

-Holiday cactus are very easy to grow and make great houseplants.
+Holiday cacti are very easy to grow and make great houseplants.